 An example of a strategic level application is that of travel pricing strategies and road charging decisions.
 This topic is especially reliant on the use of demand models, and much less on propagation models, except for pricing strategies such as HOT lanes (High Occupancy Toll lanes), where the price to use a certain lane is varied according to the traffic situation.
 However the use of macroscopic models to predict the effect on traffic flow is also possible.
 Table 4 gives an overview of the elements affected by policy related measures such as peak hour avoidance or road charging.

-Measure Trip / desti- nation choice Mode of travel Departure time choice Route choice Speed choice Peak hour avoidance (rewarding) Х Х Х Х - Road charging (variable cost structure) Х Х Х - - Road charging (cordon based) Х Х - X/- -
+Measure Trip / desti- Mode of Departure Route Speed nation choice travel time choice choice choice Peak hour avoidance (rewarding) X Х X Х - Road charging (variable cost structure) X X X - - Road charging (cordon based) X Χ - X/- -